 Some of the popular cenotes around Playa del Carmen include Cenote Dos Ojos, Cenote Azul and the Garden of Eden.

-It may be a 2 and a half hour drive from Playa del Carmen, but visitors to the Yucatan Peninsula can’t pass up seeing one of the Seven Wonders of the World, Chichen Itza.
-The most popular attraction in Mexico is worth braving the crowds.
+Chichen Itza is a 2.5 hour drive from Playa del Carmen, but let’s face it: if you’re going to be spending time in the Yucatan, you absolutely can’t pass up seeing one of the New Seven Wonders of the World.
+Unsurprisingly, the most visited archaeological site in Mexico is well-worth braving the crowds for.

 Go Beach Hopping